Wingtip device: Wingtip fence

 A wingtip fence refers to the winglets including surfaces extending both above and below the wingtip, as described in Whitcomb's early research.
 Both surfaces are shorter than or equivalent to a winglet possessing similar aerodynamic benefits.
 The Airbus A310-300 was the first airliner with wingtip fences in 1985.
 Other Airbus models followed with the A300-600, the A320ceo, and the A380.
 Other Airbus models including the Airbus A320 Enhanced, A320neo, A350 and A330neo have blended winglets rather than wingtip fences.
-The Antonov An-148 uses wingtip fences.
+The Antonov An-158 uses wingtip fences.

 Canted winglets

 Boeing announced a new version of the 747, the 747-400, in 1985, with an extended range and capacity, using a combination of winglets and increased span to carry the additional load.
 The winglets increased the 747-400's range by 3.5% over the 747-300, which is otherwise aerodynamically identical but has no winglets.
+The 747-400D variant lacks the wingtip extensions and winglets included on other 747-400s since winglets would provide minimal benefits on short-haul routes while adding extra weight and cost, although the -400D may be converted to the long-range version if needed.
 Winglets are preferred for Boeing derivative designs based on existing platforms, because they allow maximum re-use of existing components.
 Newer designs are favoring increased span, other wingtip devices or a combination of both, whenever possible.

 The Ilyushin Il-96 was the first Russian and modern jet to feature winglets in 1988.
 The Bombardier CRJ-100/200 was the first regional airliner to feature winglets in 1992.
 The A340/A330 followed with canted winglets in 1993/1994.
 The Tupolev Tu-204 was the first narrowbody aircraft to feature winglets in 1994.
 The Airbus A220 (née CSeries), from 2016, has canted winglets.